ChromiumOS-Guy/Tools-And-Roms-For-Android/readme.md

 DSU sideloader to install GSI more painless then othe methods you can extract your super.img and unpack it and then pack it again but this is easer
 # for A devices:
-DSU sideloader is not for you don't use it
+DSU sideloader is not for you don't use it also you can install an custom recovery please do it

 # links:
 # instrctions: